AkshayCSEngg/AAS/README.md

       public List<Employee> getEmployeesByExperiece(float startingPoint); -> Returns List of 30 employee list of having experience more than startingpoint.

-      public Employee getEmployeeDetails(String someUniqueColumnVariable);   -> It will return all the information of Employee.
+      public Employee getEmployeeDetails(String EmpId);   -> It will return all the information of Employee.

-*Method of User Services:
+Method of User Services:

       public User getUserDetails(String someUniqueColumnVariable);   -> It will return all the information of User.

  # Storing Information

-  *Some of the methods of Employee Services are:
+Some of the methods of Employee Services are:

-      public void save(Employee entity);
+      public void save(Employee entity); -> save the details of the employee into DB after validating it.

+      public boolean update_Filed_Name(String EmpId, _Field_Variable_type_ fieldName); -> update the filed of the employee data and return true if success else false.
+         *Note* : This method is just prototype where update_Filed_Name is the field name that should be update.
+         *for exanmple* : for update the date of birth method would looks like: public boolean updateDateOfBirth(String EmpId, Date newDateOfBirth);

-*Method of User Services:
+Method of User Services:

-      public void save(Employee entity);
+      public void save(User entity);

+      public boolean update_Filed_Name(String userId, _Field_Variable_type_ fieldName );

-*This application would have following functionality/modules:
+* This application would have following functionality/modules:

       1. Login and SignUp page
       2. Home page